clearent/Android_IDTech_VP3300_JDemo/README.md

 # Android IDTech VP3300 Java Demo :iphone: :credit_card:

-:new: This demo shows a common way to interact with the clearent idtech framework.
+This demo shows a common way to interact with the clearent idtech framework.
+It uses our newest release ('version 2').

-This demo uses our newest release ('version 2') that's in beta.
-We have not released it yet (soon).

 The demo is broken down into two fragments - settings and payment.
 The settings fragment allows you to change settings used when you run a payment.
 It also let's you search for a bluetooth device, select it, and save it for future use.
 There is also an option to configure the reader.
 Configuration does